The latest version of the shack. I now have a full K-line installed as a K-stack.

-I'm into doing kits now.
 I have built the Elecraft AT1 41-dB step attenuator which is a very nice piece of equipment to have in the shack.
 I also have soldered up a hybrid splitter/combiner kit.
-I have a TAPR TADD-2 kit (frequency divider 1-Hz (1-PPS) to 100-KHz) from the GPSDO input 10-MHz to do next.
-I also have an Elecraft XG3.
+I also have an Elecraft XG3 signal source as well as the XG-50 which is used as a reference source for the KX3 calibration method.

 Motorola GTX LTR 900 (33cm), Alinco DJ-296 (1.25m), Kenwood TH-D7 (2m & 70cm) and Yaesu VX-5R (6m, 2m & 70cm).